otavioschwanck/mood-nvim/handbook.md

 To see the already configured commands, press `SPC l f`.

-## Copilot
+## Codeium IA Autocomplete (like copilot / whisperes)

-Buy copilot in yout GH and then, run :Copilot setup.
+Run :Codeium Auth and follow the instructions.

-To expand the Copilot suggestion, press `<C-j>`
+To expand the suggestion, press `<C-j>`

 To go to next suggestion, press `<C-f>`

-Use <C-q> to force suggestion.
+To clear suggestions, press `<C-]>`

-Use C-f and C-b to cycle on copilot suggestions.
+Use C-f and C-b to cycle on codeium suggestions.

 ## Tmux Awesome Manager